manandesai/R-visual-storytelling/Exercises.md

     alltickers = c(portfolio1, portfolio2, portfolio3)
     getSymbols(alltickers)

-    ## 'getSymbols' currently uses auto.assign=TRUE by default, but will
-    ## use auto.assign=FALSE in 0.5-0.
-You will still be able to use
-    ## 'loadSymbols' to automatically load data. getOption("getSymbols.env")
-    ## and getOption("getSymbols.auto.assign") will still be checked for
-    ## alternate defaults.
-    ##
-    ## This message is shown once per session and may be disabled by setting
-    ## options("getSymbols.warning4.0"=FALSE).
-See ?getSymbols for details.

-    ## pausing 1 second between requests for more than 5 symbols
-    ## pausing 1 second between requests for more than 5 symbols
-    ## pausing 1 second between requests for more than 5 symbols
-    ## pausing 1 second between requests for more than 5 symbols
-    ## pausing 1 second between requests for more than 5 symbols
-    ## pausing 1 second between requests for more than 5 symbols

     ##  [1] "VTI"  "VXUS" "BND"  "VGT"  "VOX"  "VCR"  "PSI"  "VHT"  "XBI"  "IXJ"

     #adjust for open, closing, split, dividends, etc for all stocks